DoctorMcKay/sentry-bot-documentation/src/utilities.md

 Sentry is unable to modify permission overwrites on any channel which it cannot view or in which it is denied **Manage Permissions**.

+This tool is not available if you are using [Discord Timeouts](./commands.md#discord-timeouts) for mutes.